Allen The Alien knew Nolan was a Viltrumite from the beginning.

 Viltrumite beards and disguises.

-All male Viltrumites eventually grow a very distinct giant mustache, and are incapable of any other facial hair growth; therefore, a false beard is
+All male Viltrumites eventually grow a very distinct giant mustache, and avoid having any beard or muttonchop growth; therefore, a false beard is

 a pretty good disguise.